Id Nostri Cordis: Summary of the Bull

 The bull opened with a call to root out heresy summarizing the "displeasure that certain sons of iniquity inhabitants of the province of Evreux" were teaching heresy.
 The bull called to "extirpate such like and all other errors" whatsoever having transported himself unto that province.
 The inquisitors were ordered to overthrow the houses of habitation and plunder the goods of those heretics.
 A order was given to the "execution thereof against the forenamed Waldenses and all other heretics whatsoever to rise up in arms against them and by a joint communication of processes to tread them under foot as venomous adders".
 A joint cooperation with the civil and ecclesiastical powers was arranged for the carrying out of the decree.
 Absolution was promised to those who took "up the cross fighting or contributing or consenting thereunto from all".

 The bull was ultimately signed off "and enacted in the foresaid convent of St Laurence without the walls of Pinerolo in the year from the nativity of our Lord one thousand four hundred and eighty seven on the fifth indiction and on the twenty sixth day of the month of June and in the third year of the popedom of the fore named our most holy lord Pope Innocent there being in the same place present the eminent men Heustanus Nomelli of Otzapio Bonifacius Bellini of Briceyrapio treasurers of the diocese of Ambelis the notaries as witnesses to the premises being called desired and joined to assist to the end that no innovation should be made by any body."

 Results

 Following the release of the bull, commissioner Albert Cattaneo led the crusade against the Waldensians into the mountains and many were displaced or killed.
 On one occasion Cattaneo's commander La Palud had observed some Waldenses go into a nearby cave and ordered a fire be built at its entrance.
 After the fire was extinguished, the inside of the cave was examined and there was found to be 400 children dead in their mother's arms and about three thousand individuals perished from the smoke.

 Those Waldenses who were taken captive were brought to a mass absolution at Embrun on April 27, 1488.
 Despite the return of some to Catholicism, their property was not returned as it had already been confiscated.
-The massacre prompted the famous poet John Milton to pen his poem on the massacre at Piedmont.
+Subsequent massacres prompted by the same policies included later piedmont massacres such as those 200 years later in 1655 which prompted the famous poet John Milton to pen his poem on the massacre at Piedmont.